pinting/SuspiciousKeePassMini/README.md

 - support open db by FaceID using LAPolicyDeviceOwnerAuthenticationWithBiometrics

 *Older Stuff from Original
-MiniKeePass provides secure password storage on your phone that's compatible with KeePass.
+MinKeePassMini provides secure password storage on your phone that's compatible with KeePass.

 - View, Edit, and Create KeePass 1.x and 2.x files
 - Search for entries from the top of tables like in Mail
 - Key File Support
 - Import/Export files to Dropbox using the Dropbox iPhone app
 - Copy password entries to the clipboard for easy entry
-- Open websites in Safari while MiniKeePass runs in the background
+- Open websites in Safari while MinKeePassMini runs in the background
-- Prevent unauthorized access to MiniKeePass with a PIN
+- Prevent unauthorized access to MinKeePassMini with a PIN
 - Remember database passwords in the device's secure keychain
 - Optionally clear the clipboard after set time on devices that support background tasks
 - Generate new passwords